-Your dentist can notice the early warning signs of sleep apnea by performing oral exams and taking x-rays of your mouth.
+Your dentist in Atlanta can notice the early warning signs of sleep apnea by performing oral exams and taking x-rays of your mouth.
 They can give you a referral to an ENT or sleep physician where this can be further investigated or a sleep study may be conducted.

 Your dentist can address your sleep apnea with dental devices such as CPAP machines, oral appliances, tongue retaining devices, and a mandibular advancement device (MAD).

 Before determining if you are a suitable candidate for a sleep apnea oral device, you need to find out if you have sleep apnea and what the severity is.
 Oral devices will only work for mild to moderate sleep apnea severity.

 If you have severe sleep apnea, then a CPAP machine is still the highest standard of treatment.
 However, sleep apnea sufferers with an apnea-hypopnea index (AHI) lower than 15 are not eligible for CPAP machines unless they have other symptoms such as daytime sleepiness, cardiovascular disease, or hypertension.

 At Goldstein Garber & Salama, we can examine your mouth for early warning signs of sleep apnea and treat you with oral devices.
 Schedule an appointment with us today.